yzcaojian/learngit/readme.txt

 The functions are going to be more and more complex...

-I am dev, I want to edit this file.
+I am master, I want to edit this file.